Getting food or support

 Please seek help from your family, friends or neighbours.
 This is a quicker and safer option for everyone.

 If you are classed as Clinically Extremely Vulnerable and have received a letter from the department of health and social care, you are able to access online priority supermarket slots with:

 These supermarkets have a list of those people classed as clinically extremely vulnerable so will allow priority access.
 Please register with your chosen supermarket(s) first.

-If you are self-isolation and the following applies to you:
+If you are self-isolating and the following applies to you:

 - already using foodbanks and have financial challenges

 - have an income reduction due to COVID-19

 - awaiting benefits to be set up and paid

 please contact us on 0121 303 1116 as we may be able to help you with shopping slots.
 You will need a card to access these.

 Support will continue to be available through the NHS Volunteer Responder Scheme.